TobyLobster/jsw2021/README.md

 The scrolling text moves a little smoother than it used to be while still retaining the speed (moving four pixels at a time instead of eight).
 The scrolling text has been tidied up slightly ('Jet Set Willy' not 'Jetset Willy', and 'BBC Micro' not 'BBC micro').
 The Moonlight Sonata plays.

 ## Spectrum Font
 The spectrum font was added and used throughout.
-Prior to this point I was reading the OS definitions which needed to be different on the Master, but I found enough space to encode the characters we need from the Spectrum font, which feels better.
-The font characters are compressed in the same way as the other sprites.
+Prior to this point I was reading the OS definitions for the characters and this needed Master specific code, but in the end I found enough space to encode the characters we need from the Spectrum font, which feels cleaner.
+The font sprites are compressed in the same way as the other sprites.

 ## The Rope
-I fixed the swing of the rope to match the Spectrum, and moved the beach rope two character cells left to match the Spectrum.
+I fixed the swing offsets of the rope to match the Spectrum, and moved the beach rope two character cells left to match the Spectrum.
 I tweaked the logic to make the player move a little better on the rope.
 The rope is flicker free.

 ## Help
 *  http://www.level7.org.uk/miscellany/jet-set-willy-disassembly.txt